ravidziv/academic-kickstart/content/authors/admin/_index.md

 I'm an AI researcher at [Meta Superintelligence Labs (MSL)](https://ai.meta.com/), working on world models, memory, and compression to build more capable and efficient AI systems.

-My research connects continual learning, representation learning, and AI agents with practical questions: how models understand the world, retain knowledge, and adapt over time.
+My background is in information theory and computational neuroscience.
+Today, my research connects continual learning, representation learning, and AI agents with practical questions: how models understand the world, retain knowledge, and adapt over time.

 Previously, I was an Assistant Professor at NYU's Center for Data Science.
 My industry experience spans Wand AI, Intel, and Google AI, alongside advising startups and companies.